erolstt/docker-demo/README.md

-# Automated Test Environment with Docker
+# Creating Testing Environment with Docker for Integration Testing

 Solve your test environment woes with these simple steps.